ReVersion: Diffusion-Based Relation Inversion from Images: Introduction

 Our contributions are summarized as follows: \begin{itemize} \itemsep{0em} \item We study a new problem, \textbf{\textit{Relation Inversion}}, which requires learning a relation prompt for a relation that co-exists in several exemplar images.
-While existing T2I inversion methods mainly focus on capturing appearances, we take the initiative to explore relation, an under-explored yet important pillar in the visual world. \item We propose the \textbf{\textit{ReVersion framework}}, where the \textit{relation-steering contrastive learning scheme} steers the relation prompt using our \textbf{\textit{``preposition prior''}}, and effectively disentangles the learned relation away from object appearances. \textit{Relation-focal importance sampling} further emphasizes high-level relations over low-level details. \item We contribute the \textit{\textbf{ReVersion Benchmark}}, which serves as a diagnostic and benchmarking tool for the new task of \RI{}. \end{itemize}
+While existing T2I inversion works mainly focus on capturing appearances, we take the initiative to explore relation, an under-explored yet important pillar in the visual world. \item We propose the \textbf{\textit{ReVersion Framework}}, where the \textit{relation-steering contrastive learning scheme} steers relation prompt using linguistic priors, and effectively disentangles the learned relation away from object appearances.
+The \textit{relation-focal importance sampling} further emphasizes high-level relations over low-level details. \item We contribute the \textit{\textbf{ReVersion Benchmark}}, which serves as a diagnostic and benchmarking tool for the new task of \RI{}. \end{itemize}